plone/training/solr-training/solr-gui.rst

 ================

 Solr is a REST-based wrapper around the Java lucene index.
 It comes with its own web GUI.
-It it possible to access all of the SOLR API via REST and most of this functionality is exposed via its web GUI.
+It is possible to access all of the SOLR API via REST and most of this functionality is exposed via its web GUI.
 To test it out, do the following. :